Define your own contract types

 The /predicates and /v1/schemas routes that publish predicate kinds and contract definitions for discovery.

-Predicate profiles carry the crypto identity that lets verifiers check whether a predicate-bearing record was issued by an authorized Server.
+The instance key signs every entry, naming the principal inside the payload - how verifiers check a predicate-bearing record was issued by an authorized Server.

 Why predicate discovery is a first-class endpoint and how schemas become the contract agents reason about.